SEE: NEW BOAT BUILDERS HOME PAGE http://newboatbuilders.com/pages/electricity13.html

 The simple truth is there isn’t one.
 This is because no two boats are alike.
 But some generalizations can be made.

-Note: I will not deal with the wiring specifically for the outboard motor and controls.
+Note 1: I will not deal with the wiring specifically for the outboard motor and controls.
 Here is a web site where you can obtain wiring diagrams for most outboard motors.
-Most new outboards come with a wiring harness and a manual with wiring diagrams.
+Most new outboards come with a wiring harness and a manual that has wiring diagrams.
 See Master Tech Marine Outboard Wiring Diagrams. http://www.maxrules.com/wireindex.html

 Note 2: If you are re-wiring a boat with an electrical system installed: Don't rip out that old system yet!
 Use the old system to help make a plan in steps 1 through 7.
 Trace out each wire and put that on your diagram.
 This will make it far easier to locate wires and equipment.
 Wait until you actually start installing wiring in step 12.
 Then replace each set of wires with new.
 This may take a little more time, but will result in far fewer mistakes and less troubleshooting.